Can ADUs Create a More Sustainable California?

 Sprawl causes traffic and pollution.

 Even when people live far away from the city in a single-family neighborhood, they often still drive to work in the city center.
-Too many cars clog the highways and lead to long commute times.
+Any Californian can testify to the many cars that clog the highways and lead to long commute times.

 2. New sprawl requires developing new land.